Kattusite/linguistics-db/src/lingdb/transform/transformations.md

 - x InRange Int,Int
     - includes endpoints

+How about Compare / InRange for endangerment levels?
+- x InRange EndangermentLevel,EndangermentLevel
+    - endangerment level in [4, 6b]
+    - need to create some custom type / mixin for comparable, maybe?
+    - Could just subclass str and then define a:
+        - x InRange Str,Str

 # Graphs

 We might want to filter our dataset a bit first, and then extract an arbitrary data field.